King Meets Spain PM, Urges International Pressure To Stop Israeli Aggression On Gaza

 His Majesty stressed the importance of the European role, and Spain's position in particular, in this context.

-For his part, S?nchez reaffirmed his country's position in supporting efforts to reach a just and permanent solution for the Palestinians and Israelis.
+For his part, Sánchez reaffirmed his country's position in supporting efforts to reach a just and permanent solution for the Palestinians and Israelis.

 He expressed Spain's readiness to contribute to peace efforts, stressing that his country seeks a peaceful solution to end the conflict.